 When using the per question structure you can define what each rating means, a great way to keep a fair and concise interview.

-Once you have finished populating all the relevant fields, select the 'add questions' button to move onto the next step.
+Once you have finished populating all the relevant fields, select the 'set questions ratings' button to move onto the next step.

 If you have selected the per question rating, when you add a new question you’ll see the rating tab option.
 You'll notice that you can add guidelines for your reviewers to follow and change the rating guide per question too.